scalable-model-editing/efficient-model-editing/README.md

 Our FastMEMIT methods can not only finish the pre-computation step with less than 0.1% of the original stipulated number of hidden vectors, which reduces the time from tens of hours to a few minutes, but also achieve similar or improved efficacy, paraphrase, and neighborhood scores compared to the original algorithms.

 ## Performance Visualization
-Here is the plot comparison between FastEMMET and EMMET, and FastMEMIT and MEMIT in llama2
+Here is the plot comparison between FastEMMET and EMMET, and FastMEMIT and MEMIT in Llama 2:

 <img width="588" alt="Image" src="https://github.com/user-attachments/assets/d6c4a150-5204-4d80-a0da-1eb37d156925" />

+Here are precise stats of dynamic multipliers=10 in tables indicating the comparison between FastEMMET and EMMET, and FastMEMIT and MEMIT in Llama 2:

 <img width="588" alt="Image" src="https://github.com/user-attachments/assets/5ff52e86-dd67-403f-95c5-dd348cf93e95" />